Foreign powers back Libya ceasefire as commander's forces choke oil flows

 But since the NATO bombing campaign that helped overthrow Gaddafi, Western countries have stepped back from playing a decisive role in Libya, allowing Russia, Turkey and Arab states to take the lead as outside powers with the most clout.

-U.S. Secretary of States Mike Pompeo and European and Arab leaders also attended the summit, and Haftar’s forces published pictures of him meeting German Chancellor Angela Merkel and French President Emmanuel Macron.
-The UAE sent its foreign minister.
+Pompeo and European and Arab leaders attended the summit, and Haftar’s forces published pictures of him meeting Merkel and French President Emmanuel Macron.
+United Arab Emirates Foreign Minister Anwar Gargash tweeted on Sunday night that the UAE supported efforts by the Berlin conference to seek a political solution to the crisis in Libya.

 Both Serraj and Haftar met Merkel on different occasions.
 Serraj could be also seen hugging Erdogan, while Macron and Haftar were both seen smiling in pictures when they met in a corridor.

-Reporting by Ulf Laessing, Humeyra Pamuk, Aidan Lewis, Andreas Rinke, Sabine Siebold, Vladimir Soldatkin, Daren Butler and Michael Nienaber; Additional reporting by James Mackenzie and Aidan Lewis; Writing by Ulf Laessing and Aidan Lewis; Editing by Peter Graff and Pravin Char
+Reporting by Ulf Laessing, Michael Nienaber, Humeyra Pamuk, Vladimir Soldatkin, Aidan Lewis, Daren Butler, Andreas Rinke and Sabine Siebold; Writing by Ulf Laessing and Aidan Lewis; Editing by Peter Graff, Pravin Char and Peter Cooney